Understanding corporate finance: derivatives: settlement

 Most contracts are cash settled.
 In some cases a contract is cash settled because there is no underlying which is capable of being physically delivered.
 Examples include derivatives where the underlying is an index such as the FTSE 100 (where it would not be realistic to expect that a basket of 100 shares in the right quantities could be delivered), or the weather (where delivery is not possible in any event).

-Even where the underlying asset is deliverable, the holder of the contract can opt to receive (or pay) cash when the contract matures rather than taking delivery of the physical asset.
+Even where an underlying asset is deliverable, the holder of the contract can opt to receive (or pay) cash when the contract matures rather than taking delivery of the physical asset.
 In fact some commodity contracts specify that settlement can only be in cash because physical delivery would be very difficult - certain live cattle futures are an example.

 It is also usual, especially where exchange-traded contracts (CFM13050) are concerned, for holders of derivative contracts to ‘close out’ their positions by entering into offsetting contracts.
+This locks in a predetermined net payment when the offsetting contracts mature.

 You may also see cases where, although the contract specifies that an asset will be delivered at the end, the parties agree instead to settle their obligations by making cash payments.